 Training status: Trained individuals may experience more efficient GH responses due to improved receptor sensitivity.

-Age: GH secretion declines with age, impacting muscle hypertrophy potential.
+Age: GH secretion declines with age, which can affect hypertrophy potential.

 Functions of growth hormone in exercise: